shashika8088/restApi/README.md

-A fully functional REST API built with Node.js and Express, integrated with MongoDB for persistent data storage using Mongoose as the ODM.
-The API supports CRUD (Create, Read, Update, Delete) operations with proper routing, middleware, and error handling.
-Designed for scalability and ease of integration with frontend applications or third-party services.
+A REST API built with Node.js and Express, connected to MongoDB via Mongoose, designed for efficient data retrieval.
+The API supports displaying records with filtering and selection capabilities, making it ideal for applications that require quick access to structured data without modification features.

 Key Features:

-Node.js + Express backend for efficient request handling
+Node.js + Express backend for fast and lightweight requests

-MongoDB + Mongoose for schema-based, NoSQL data modeling
+MongoDB + Mongoose for schema-based, NoSQL data management

-CRUD operations with clean and modular routes

-Middleware for parsing requests, validation, and logging

-Environment variables for secure configuration
+Read-only API for secure data exposure

-RESTful design for seamless API consumption

-Easy to extend and deploy
+Filtering and field selection for tailored responses

+Modular and maintainable route structure

+Environment-based configuration for easy deployment